telerik/blazor-ui/sample-applications/blazing-coffee/BlazingCoffee/Client/Pages/ManageProducts.razor.md

 This demo showcases CRUD operations using the Telerik Data Grid.
 To simplify the codebase an ObservableCollection is used maintain an updated UI.
 A custom editor is used to display groups and allow file uploads.
-CRUD, ObservableCollection, EditorTemplate, Upload, Authorization Token, File Upload
+CRUD, ObservableCollection, EditorTemplate, Upload, File Upload

 ## Telerik Grid